 East Georgia is a great place to begin your studies in business administration and economics.
 Here, you'll find:

-- Great faculty, such as Mr. David Gribbin and Dr. David Bartram, who each have experience in the "real world" of business administration.
+- Great faculty who have experience in the "real world" of business administration.

 - Spacious facilities, including "smart" computer classrooms.